jeffreykegler/hoonlint/misc/whitespace.md

 ```

 Each runstep line is a row.
-For each row,
+Within each row,
-the runsteps, in lexical order, are siloed.
+the runsteps are slotted in lexical order.

 ### Running-shared inter-line alignment